 The Connection Between Disease and Depression

 The study – carried out at the School of Population Health of the University of Queensland in Australia, was focused on women over 40 who had experienced stress but who had no sign of heart disease.
-Over time, their depression and anxiety seems to be a factor in the development of heart disease.
+Over time, their depression and anxiety seem to be a factor in the development of heart disease.

 It was a 15-year look at how heart disease developed in these women.
 Researchers were looking for both depression and anxiety combined as a contributing factor.